Moonee Valley's newest pop-up park is the coolest place to be this summer!

 Union Square is a space to meet, rest, socialise, dine and play.
 It may be used by local groups including Council to entertain and activate for the community, such as performances and small gatherings.

-Union Square will receive onsite cleanliness and general maintenance checks three times per week.
+Union Square receives onsite cleanliness and general maintenance checks three times per week.
 The provider of the Union Square infrastructure (furniture etc) will arrange for repairs or maintenance if required.
 Council will arrange for additional site cleaning if required.

-The existing disabled parking spaces will be temporarily relocated in the immediate area of St Leonard Road for the period that Union Square is in operation.
+The existing disabled parking spaces have been temporarily relocated in the immediate area of St Leonard Road for the period that Union Square is in operation.
+See below.